Consensys/doc.tessera/docs/HowTo/Use/Logging.md

 </tr>
 <tr>
     <td><code>Public key {publicKey} not found when searching for private key</code></td>
-    <td>The key in a transaction is not recognised, example: it is not the public key of a known participant node.</td>
+    <td>The key in a transaction is not recognized, example: it is not the public key of a known participant node.</td>
 </tr>
 <tr>
     <td><code>Recipient not found for key: {public key}</code></td>
-    <td>An unrecognised participant is specified in a transaction.<br>No action needed.</td>
+    <td>An unrecognized participant is specified in a transaction.<br>No action needed.</td>
 </tr>
 <tr>
     <td><code>Unable to unmarshal payload</code></td>